srl-labs/learn-srlinux/docs/tutorials/programmability/json-rpc/basics.md

 You guessed it right, you can also perform configuration tasks with CLI method and use the CLI format of the configuration to do that.
 Let's configure an interface using CLI-styled commands in different ways:

-!!!note
+/// note
 When using CLI method for configuration tasks explicit entering into the candidate datastore and committing is necessary.
+///

 === "Contextual commands"
     One option to use when executing configuration tasks is to use the commands sequence that an operator would have used.
 This way every other command respects the present working context.